 Optimize new and existing images.
-Additionally, lazy load images so that they appear when users are about to view them instead of processing them immediately (reducing file requests will increase page load times).
+Lazy load images so that they appear when users are about to view them instead of processing them immediately (reducing file requests increases page load times).

 Impact on Site Speed

 Page speed is critical to a user’s experience and used by Google as a search engine ranking factor.
 I’m obsessed with page speed, and my website is the fastest it’s ever been.
-My desktop scores fluctuate between 90 to 100 and my mobile scores 75 to 85.
-I could remove marketing interrupters like opt-in forms to achieve higher mobile scores, but I’m willing to accept tradeoffs to grow my business.
+My desktop scores fluctuate between 90 to 100, and my mobile scores 75 to 85.
+I could remove things like opt-in forms to achieve a higher mobile score, but I’m willing to accept tradeoffs to grow my business.
 Separately, I tested page speeds with DreamHost pretransfer and SG post-transfer.
 Using identical sites, SG easily outperformed DreamHost and exceeded my expectations.

-The quality, types, and the number of plugins a site uses impact speed and performance.
+Page speed and performance are impacted by the number, quality, and types of plugins a site uses.
 Naturally, using one excellent all-in-one plugin is more efficient than using two or more excellent plugins.
-All things equal, using fewer plugins yields fewer requests, which can speed up a website.
-Before switching to SG’s plugin, I used a handful of performance plugins including:
+Secondly, using fewer plugins yields fewer requests, which can speed up a website.
+Before switching to SG’s all-in-one plugin, I used a handful of performance plugins (which made my site slower by comparison) including: